What is End-to-End Recruitment?

 Onboarding is perhaps the most important part of the recruitment process.
 This involves introducing your new hire to the team and company and familiarising them with the organisation’s processes and policies.
 Most importantly, it’s a chance for them to get to know the company’s culture.

-Research by Glassdoor found that organisations with a strong onboarding process improve new hire retention by 82% and productivity by over 70%, so it can be extremely beneficial for you and your company if you get it right.
+Research by Glassdoor found that organisations with a strong onboarding process improve new hire retention by 82% and productivity by over 70%, so getting it right can be extremely beneficial for you and your company.

 The consensus among HR professionals is that onboarding should take at least three months (BambooHr), which is a large investment of time.
 It includes ongoing training and development to ensure people feel like they are learning and progressing in their new position.

 Recruitment is one of the largest challenges of any business, with 72% of employers reporting to have a ‘hard time’ finding skilled candidates (Manpower Group, 2018).
 It is a full-time commitment.
 If your organisation doesn’t have the resources to fully commit or can only partly commit, outsource, and put it in the hands of a specialist.
-It will likely save you precious internal resources and be a lot more successful (depending on the recruitment partner you choose).
+It will likely save you precious internal resources and be much more successful (depending on your chosen recruitment partner).

 Oakstone International